 Today’s consumers demand more electronic devices in cars, such as anti-collision cameras, DVD players, and navigation systems.
 This trend has led to the deployment of POF in automotive networks.
 Its bandwidth as compared to traditional automotive cables and ease of use, coupled with its robustness against vibrations and external noise sources, make POF ideal for in-vehicle embedded multimedia networks.

 The field of infotainment (information and entretainment) automotive buses is dominated by standard solutions like LVDS point-to-point links or propietary technologies like MOST® (Media Oriented Systems Transport).
 MOST, which defines a full communications stack from the physical layer to the application layer of the OSI model, is usually deployed in ring topologies.
 Three versions of MOST have been released thus far providing from 25 Mbps to 150 Mbps over POF.

-Recently, a consortium of several car makers and suppliers has been set up with the name OPEN.
+A consortium of several car makers and suppliers has been set up with the name OPEN.
 The OPEN Alliance goal is to define a Ethernet compatible, UTP based 100 Mbps car bus and a next generation 1 Gbps alternative.